zkBob/zeropool-console/README.md

 `get-shielded-balance` get calculated private balance (with optimistic balance)

-`deposit-shielded <amount> [times]` deposit some tokens into zk-account (approving allowance scheme which require native coins presenting on the balance to cover token approve transaction fee).
+`deposit-shielded <amount> [times]` deposit some tokens into zk-account (depends on deposit scheme, you may need a few native coins).
 Specify `times` numeric value to repeat the operation several times

-`deposit-shielded-permittable <amount> [times]` deposit some tokens into zk-account (permit scheme, no native coins needed).
-Specify `times` numeric value to repeat the operation several times

-`deposit-shielded-permittable-ephemeral <amount> <index>` deposit some tokens from the internal ephemeral address (permit scheme)
+`deposit-shielded-ephemeral <amount> <index>` deposit some tokens from the internal ephemeral address (permit scheme)

 `direct-deposit <shielded address> <amount> [times]` send tokens to the pool directly to receive it on the specified zkAddress.
 Specify `times` numeric value to repeat the operation several times